-In America, only 36.0% of students graduate in four years.
-Villanova is way ahead of the pack on that mark with 87.2% of students finishing on time.
-Rated #45 in Pennsylvania for overall value, we would have estimated this university's terrific instructional programs to feature a higher price tag.
+In America, only 37.0% of students graduate in four years.
+Villanova is way ahead of the pack on that mark with 86.3% of students finishing on time.
+Considering that 52.0% of students at this school obtain financial aid, don't forget to complete the FAFSA.
 For details, look at college scorecard.

 It's hard to find a better school than Washington University in St Louis if you wish to pursue Business/Managerial Economics as a major.
 After graduation, Managerial Economics students typically earn about $51,928 in the first five years of their career.
 Washington University in St Louis is located in the suburban region of Saint Louis, Missouri, near to shops and other entertainment.

 It's hard to beat James Madison University if you want to study Business/Managerial Economics.
 James Madison University business/managerial economics majors make 16.7% more than the standard managerial economics student.
 Harrisonburg, Virginia is an ideal environment for individuals who enjoy the fast-paced urban lifestyle.